Mestima/hwid/README.md

 # hwid
- get hardware profile info with C++
+ get hardware profile info and PC name with C++